Toward Efficient Influence Function: Dropout as a Compression Tool: Experiments

-\textbf{Results. }The retraining results of ResNet-9 and GPT-2 are in Table~\ref{Table: Resnet-Retrain} and Table~\ref{Table: GPT2 retrain}, separately.\ We observe that \texttt{Dropout} achieved performance comparable to or better than other methods across both settings.\ \texttt{LOGRA} achieves strong performance in ResNet-9, it does not perform as well in GPT-2.\ We hypothesize that this is due to the Kronecker structure used in \texttt{LOGRA}, which may not generalize well across architectures.\ In terms of efficiency, compression methods demonstrate impressive performance in computing iHVP same as previous.\ Moreover, the efficiency of gradients compression becomes more crucial when dealing with large-scale models.\ Notably, the \texttt{Dropout} excels in efficiency during the compression process.\ For example, in GPT-2 experiment, \texttt{FJLT} uses an average of 453.87 seconds to compress all gradients, in contrast, \texttt{Dropout} uses 9.76 seconds.\ Additionally, \texttt{Dropout} eliminates the extra memory overhead associated with storing the full compressing map, which is a requirement for compression methods like \texttt{Gaussian}, \texttt{FJLT}, \texttt{PCA} and \texttt{LOGRA}.\ The time consumption of these methods is detailed in Appendix~\ref{App.
-More results}.\
+\textbf{Results. }The retraining results of ResNet-9 and GPT-2 are in \Cref{Table_Resnet_Retrain} and \Cref{Table_GPT2_retrain}, separately.
+We observe that \texttt{Dropout} achieved performance comparable to or better than other methods across both settings. \texttt{LOGRA} achieves strong performance in ResNet-9, it does not perform as well in GPT-2.
+We hypothesize that this is due to the Kronecker structure used in \texttt{LOGRA}, which may not generalize well across architectures.
+In terms of efficiency, compression methods demonstrate impressive performance in computing iHVP same as previous.
+Moreover, the efficiency of gradients compression becomes more crucial when dealing with large-scale models.
+Notably, the \texttt{Dropout} excels in efficiency during the compression process.
+For example, in GPT-2 experiment, \texttt{FJLT} uses an average of 453.87 seconds to compress all gradients, in contrast, \texttt{Dropout} requires only 9.76 seconds, representing a ~46$\times$ speedup in the compression process.
+Additionally, \texttt{Dropout} eliminates the extra memory overhead associated with storing the full compressing map, which is a requirement for compression methods like \texttt{Gaussian}, \texttt{FJLT}, \texttt{PCA} and \texttt{LOGRA}.
+The time consumption of these methods is detailed in \Cref{App.
+More results}.